HoverBaum/sd-params/README.md

 # SD Param Explorer

-⚠️ Status: Technical Proof of Concept
+⚠️ Status: Technical Proof of Concept ⚠️

+Web app to explore parameters used for Stable-Diffusion generated images.
+Under the hood this tool reads the exif data in image files and extracts the information from there.

 Contributions welcome 😁

 ![Landing page of SD-Params Explorer.](assets/sd-params-home.png)

-Web app to explore parameters used to create Stable-Diffusion generated images.
-Under the hood this tool reads the exif data in image files and extracts the information from there.

 ![View of exploring SD Parameters.](assets/sd-params-explore.png)